jvineis/EEMB1105-FISH-COI/README.md

     emacs x_sbatch-to-run-commands.shx

-##### 3. Copy and paste the following txt into the blank space that appeared when you ran the emacs command above
+##### 3. Copy and paste the following txt into the blank space that appeared when you ran the emacs command above.
+Then you save the file and close it by followig the next steps exactly: 1. hold down the "control" key; 2. press the "x" key; 3. release the "x" key; 4. press the "s" key; 5. release the "s" key 6. release the "control" key.
+7.  hold down the "control" key; 8. press the "x" key; 9. release the "x" key; 10. press the "c" key; 11. release the "c" key; 12. release the "control" key.
+Your file will now be saved and closed.
+You can reopen it using step 2 above and make the edits that you will need to run each of the scripts below.

     #!/bin/bash  # this tells the head node that I'm speaking in "bash" language.